In Balance Energy

 Does a solar PV system need batteries?

-If mains electricity is not available or you want to store electricity locally you can use batteries.
+If mains electricity is not available or if you'd like to store solar electricity locally, you can use batteries.
 Batteries can also be integrated into hybrid grid tie / battery systems as a backup, protecting against mains power cuts.

 Top of page